 Very few of the charcoal stoves that are sold in Haiti last more than a year; many have to be replaced in less than six months.
 However, the adoption of higher quality improved local and imported charcoal stoves is negligible.
 On the other hand, the economic, environmental, and social benefits of stoves that are two to three times more efficient than traditional metal braziers are far greater than the difference between what consumers will pay and what it costs a funder to provide them with the best available charcoal cookstoves.

-We developed a program for funding by the Government of Haiti under World Bank Energy Lending Program in order to establish consumers’ willingness to pay for efficient and durable improved charcoal Cookstoves and to switch to superclean wood burning stoves using sustainable biomass to short circuit the loss of energy caused by using 10-12 tons of wood to make one ton of charcoal on a small-scale in Haiti and the Dominican Republic.
+We developed a program for funding by the Government of Haiti under a World Bank Energy Lending Program in order to establish consumers’ willingness to pay for efficient and durable improved charcoal Cookstoves and to switch to superclean wood burning stoves using sustainable biomass to short circuit the loss of energy caused by using 10-12 tons of wood to make one ton of charcoal on a small-scale in Haiti and the Dominican Republic.
 Ministerial approval for this program was obtained in 2015 but changes in Government caused the program to lapse.
-We are looking for development finance partners to revitalize this program using the experience we gained from management of the leading edge Cambodia best-in-class Cookstoves auction we now manage.
+Based on our experience in Cambodia, we believe the Stove Auction that we have pioneered with SNV is a viable solution to delivering long life charcoal cookstoves into Haiti.
+Clearly, all other methods have failed and there is practically no trace of the USAID or other donor funded programs that attempted to upgrade the Haitian charcoal stove fleet.
+We are looking for development finance partners to support design and implementation of a best-in-class Charcoal Cookstoves auction adapted from the Cambodia Auction we now manage

-The majority of Guatemalan households continue to cook their meals in the traditional way - on a three-stone fire in an indoor pit.
-These open fires cause respiratory problems and burns, and because they are so inefficient, the high demand for fuel to supply them contributes to deforestation.
-We are working with HELPS International to use carbon finance to leverage market share of the high-efficiency ONIL cookstoves throughout Guatemala.
+The majority of Guatemalan households continue to cook their meals in the traditional way - on a three-stone fire in an indoor or outdoor pit or concrete platform.
+These open fires cause respiratory problems and burns, and because they are so inefficient, the high demand for fuel to supply them contributes to deforestation locally.
+CQC is working with HELPS International to use carbon finance to increase market share of the high-efficiency ONIL cookstoves throughout Guatemala.

 - Hundreds of thousands of Guatemalans have already benefited by replacing their inefficient and smoky planchas with an ONIL stove;